Waldemar-Liedle/dvmn-instagram/README.md

 ```
 # dvmn-instagram

 Command line tool for the work with Instagram API.
-The program was created as an assigment for the course "[https://dvmn.org/modules/web-api/][APIs of web services]" from DevMan.
+The program was created as an assigment for the course "[APIs of web services](https://dvmn.org/modules/web-api/)" from DevMan.

 ### Installation